 This article will teach you how cerebral palsy can cause knee pain and what you can do to manage it.

-Cerebral palsy knee pain is most often caused by spasticity in the muscles around the knees including the hamstrings (the muscles at the back of the thighs), quadriceps (the muscles at the front of the thighs), and calves.
+Knee pain in individuals with cerebral palsy is most often caused by spasticity in the muscles around the knees including the hamstrings (the muscles at the back of the thighs), quadriceps (the muscles at the front of the thighs), and calves.

-Walking with the continuously bent knees places a lot of pressure on the patellofemoral joint, which will ultimately result in knee pain.
+Walking with the knees continuously bent, as may occur with spasticity, places a lot of pressure on the patellofemoral joint (where the kneecap rests on the thigh bone), which will ultimately result in knee pain.

-Weak bones will make it difficult for individuals to support their weight, and when paired with spasticity, can result in the inability to walk.
+Weak bones will make it difficult for individuals to support their weight, and when paired with spasticity, can result in pain and the inability to walk.

 Additionally, physical inactivity can also lead to obesity.
 When your body is too heavy, your joints suffer and there are greater chances of developing knee pain.